Frequently asked questions

 Does SSCI provide IV stem cell injections or treat conditions such as COPD, Multiple Sclerosis (MS), Parkinson’s Disease, or Amyotrophic Lateral Sclerosis (ALS)?

 No. Our practice is limited to Orthopedic and Musculoskeletal conditions.
 We adhere to certain ethical guidelines regarding these types of treatments.
-Our physicians only treat conditions for which they already have specialty training, experience, and Board Certification.
+Our physicians only treat conditions for which they already have specialty training, experience, and/or Board Certification.
 We only use treatments for which the scientific literature shows reasonable safety and effectiveness in human patients, and that use the same stem cell preparations available in our practice.
 Patients are only offered treatment after a thorough MD evaluation including detailed history, physical exam, and imaging review.
 After consultation, some patients may not be offered PRP or stem cell treatment based on the nature of their condition, or because other conventional treatments may be more effective.

 What makes SSCI stand out in Regenerative Medicine?